 Public Speaking for ESL Students: 4 Reasons Why

 Public Speaking is a concrete set of skills which students can hold onto and use at a later date.
+Think job interviews, in other courses, or on the job.

 Presentations help increase confidence when speaking English.
 Things like eye contact and speaking loud enough are important, even in general conversation.

 Presentations at job interviews are big these days in Korea.
+Many of the big corporations require English presentations or interviews as a way to test English ability.

 Teacher sanity!
 I’d far rather listen to some (well done!) presentations for the speaking portion of a midterm or final exam than actually engage in 1-1 conversations with over a hundred students, which leaves me exhausted for weeks.
 Call me lazy if you must.